INTL150 Intelligence Analysis and Security Management (3 semester hours)

 INTL200 Introduction to Intelligence Studies (3 semester hours)

-Coming in 2016.
 This course provides an introduction to intelligence studies and focuses on the five principle categories in the study of strategic intelligence.
-In this course, students will focus on the role, purpose, and history of strategic intelligence analysis.
+In this course students will focus on the role, purpose, and history of strategic intelligence analysis.
 They will gain a better understanding for the use of intelligence to carry-out foreign policy objectives.
 Students will be engaged on topics looking at the nature and evolution of congressional oversight.
 In addition to this, we will look at the role of strategic intelligence collection when it comes to supporting strategic decision making, as well as the role that counterintelligence plays at the highest levels of government.

 INTL301 U.S. Intelligence Community (3 semester hours)